 In Australia, they’re also using a combo treatment of chemo (CAPTEM) and PRRT – I blogged about this click here.

-There’s also a useful surgical technique which includes the use of intra-operative chemo, known as “Chinese Dumplings” – I blogged about this click here.
+There’s also a useful surgical technique which includes the use of intra-operative chemo, known as “Chinese Dumplings” – I wrote about this click here.

 Chemotherapy vs Targeted Biological Agents

 I often see people describing Somatostatin Analogues, Afinitor (Everolimus) and Sutent (Sunitinib) as chemo but that’s isn’t technically correct and I’ve yet to find a NET Specialist or a NET Specialist Organisation who classifies these drugs as chemo.
 See my article “Chemo or not Chemo” (click here).

 A lot is written about how much longer chemo will be around.
 It gets a bad press – I suspect mainly due to the side effects.
 There are suggestions that it will eventually be replaced by Immunotherapy and other treatments downstream.
 However, immunotherapy is really still in its infancy and there remains a lack of long term data on success rates and side effects.
 I suspect chemo will be around for a while longer, particularly for cancers where it has a track record of curing according to ASCO.
 Very recently (June 2018), cancer experts said that chemo will be around for a long time yet – read more here